rt400/Jewish-Sabbaths-Holidays/README.md

 If you want to control the time off Havdala and time before entrace :

-**havdalah_calc** :   By defaule he get 42 Min , you can set 50Min or 72Min for other methods
+**havdalah_calc**       # By defaule he get 42 Min , you can set 50Min or 72Min for other methods

-**time_before_check** :  By defaule he get 10 Min , you can set minutes so the sensor can check if is shabbat
+**time_before_check**   # By defaule he get 10 Min , you can set minutes so the sensor can check if is shabbat

-**time_after_check** : By defaule he get 10 Min , you can set minutes so the sensor can check if shabbat is ends..
+**time_after_check**    # By defaule he get 10 Min , you can set minutes so the sensor can check if shabbat is ends..

-**resources:**  (if not set you will get all.)
+**resources:**          # if not set you will get all the resources .
 ```
-    - shabbat_in : get shabbat entrace
+    - shabbat_in     # get shabbat entrace
-    - shabbat_out : get shabbat exit
+    - shabbat_out    # get shabbat exit
-    - parasha : get parashat haShavoh
+    - parasha        # get parashat haShavoh
-    - hebrew_date : get the hebrew date on every day (changed in 00:00)
+    - hebrew_date    # get the hebrew date on every day (changed in 00:00)
-    - is_shabbat : get if shabbat or not by True or False.
+    - is_shabbat     # get if shabbat or not by True or False.
-    - holiday_in : get holiday entrace
+    - holiday_in     # get holiday entrace
-    - holiday_out : get shabbat exit
+    - holiday_out    # get shabbat exit
-    - is_holiday : get if holiday or not by True or False.
+    - is_holiday     # get if holiday or not by True or False.
-    - holiday_name : get Holiday name
+    - holiday_name   # get Holiday name
 ```
 ## Full configuration example